-If you’re like me, you’ll love all your pets about the same, but maybe your dog slightly more in secret!
-But if your horse comes down with an illness like Pigeon Fever, could your dog catch it too?
+You love all your pets about the same, but maybe your dog slightly more in secret?
+If your horse comes down with an illness like pigeon fever, could your dog catch it, too?
 But firstly, what is pigeon fever?
-It’s also known as ‘dryland distemper’ and is caused by the gram-positive bacteria Corynebacterium pseudo-tuberculosis biovar equi.
+It’s also known as ‘dryland distemper’ and is caused by the gram-positive bacteria Corynebacterium pseudo-tuberculosis biovar Equi.
 It will make your horse’s chest swell, giving the appearance of a pigeon’s chest.
 Although rarely fatal, owners need to proceed with caution as it’s highly contagious and can be very dangerous.
 But could your dog even catch it?

 Can Dogs Get Pigeon Fever?

-Whilst owners may think because it’s so contagious dogs can catch it too, your dog, fortunately, cannot.
-But, what is it your dog is likely to be suffering from if it’s displaying similar symptoms and you’re concerned about pigeon fever?
+While owners may think because it’s so contagious dogs can catch it too, your dog, fortunately, cannot.
+It's strictly an equine illness.
+But, what is it your dog is likely to be suffering from if they are displaying similar symptoms and you’re concerned about pigeon fever?
 It could well be the contagious, viral infection canine distemper.

 Does My Dog Have Distemper?

-If you’re worried it could, in fact, be distemper then look out for the early signs of the disease.
-Symptoms include fever, followed by a loss of appetite, eye discharge and a runny nose.
-Also, keep an eye out for vomiting, diarrhea and hardening of the pads of the feet.
+If you’re worried it could, in fact, be distemper then look for the early signs of the disease.
+Symptoms include fever, followed by a loss of appetite, eye discharge, and a runny nose.
+Also, keep an eye out for vomiting, diarrhea, and hardening of the pads of the feet.